nsp0203/Restaurant-Website/README.md

 You can download the project zip file and open it any ide like EclipseIde or visual studio and run these project.
-You have to create database in your device by using Mysql and then connecr it in the "resto_servlet" class as i had done.
+You have to create database in your device by using Mysql and then connect it in the "resto_servlet" class as i had done.

 # Following Are Some Screenshots Of The Website